Your Perfect Partner for Legal Recruiting

-Where Have All The Partners Gone?
+Where Have All the Partners Gone?

 After working so hard to make partner, why would a partner ever leave one firm to join another?